API Getting Started Guide | Teleport

 }

-Now you can run the program and connect the client to the Teleport Auth Server to fetch the server version.
+Now you can run the program and connect the client to the Teleport Auth Service to fetch the server version.

 go run main.go